 The Archimedeans maintains a few (hopefully) annual publications.

+Years of experience and knowledge have been passed down and compressed into this, the Holy Grail of guidance for Freshers, available as a PDF.
 This guide is produced by the Archimedeans and sent to all the first years before they come to Cambridge.
 If you feel that there needs to be some changes to what is said, please inform us so that we ensure the freshers are as well informed as they can be.

 Eureka is a journal published annually by The Archimedeans, the mathematical society of Cambridge University.
 It includes mathematical articles on a variety of different topics - written by students and mathematicians from all over the world - as well as a short summary of the activities of the society, problems and puzzles, artwork and book reviews.